joinpursuit/8-0-technical-curriculum/01-fundamentals/introductory-command-line/lesson-notes/readme.md

 - Commands are a bit like functions.
 For example, the `open` command you used earlier took an argument of `.`.
 How would you describe the argument that the `open` command takes?

-- In addition to arguments, commands can include flags.
-In the context of the command line, what is a flag?
+- In addition to arguments, commands can include flags or options.
+In the context of the command line, what is a flag or option?

-- How can you identify flags in a command?
+- How can you identify flags or options in a command?

 - Try running the following command in your terminal window.